 Ministry of Forests, Lands, Natural Resource Operations and Rural Development

-The BC Wildfire Service (BCWS) is a unique area of government tasked with the responsibility of
+The BC Wildfire Service (BCWS) is a unique program of government tasked with the responsibility of

 The BC Public Service is committed to creating a diverse workplace to represent the population we serve